U.S. Slashes Visa Validity for Dozens of Countries: What You Need to Know

 Who Is Affected?

 The new rules impact nationals of over 50 countries, many in Africa, Asia, and the Middle East.
+By restricting the entry of applicants from these countries, the new regulations create additional barriers for those seeking visas.
+Ethnic and religious minorities from these countries may face even greater challenges, as they are often at higher risk of persecution or discrimination and may have a heightened need for protection.
 Some countries are also subject to full or partial travel bans, further restricting entry.
 The changes primarily affect new applicants for B, F, H, J, M, and O visas, but there are exceptions and special cases for certain countries and visa types.

 Visa Reciprocity Chart: New Validity and Entry Limits